-Although there are many who are annoyed that we use the word anticancer, I must say that it is a word accepted by the scientific community, in fact if you type in pudmed “anticancer diet”, you can check how they appear more than 14 thousand references.
-Nowadays, nutritional genomics has shown that there are foods that can activate or silence genes related to the disease, including cancer, such as my favorite anticancer vegetable, broccoli, which activates the p53 gene, known as the guardian of the genome, which prevents cell mutations or curcumin … Well, today I want to talk about flax seeds and their action in various types of cancer.
+Although there are many who are annoyed that we use the word anticancer, I must say that it is a word accepted by the scientific community, in fact, if you type in PubMed "anticancer diet", you can check how they appear more than 14 thousand references.
+Nowadays, nutritional genomics has shown that there are foods that can activate or silence genes related to the disease, including cancer, such as my favourite anti-cancer vegetable, broccoli, which activates the p53 gene, known as the guardian of the genome, which prevents cell mutations or curcumin ...
+Well, today I want to talk about flax seeds and their actions in various types of cancer.

 Cancer is one of the most serious health problems in Public Health due to its high and growing prevalence throughout the world, being one of the main causes of morbidity and mortality and also responsible for a significant decrease in the quality of life.
 According to the World Health Organization (WHO), in 2012, 14 million new cases of cancer were diagnosed, which were responsible for 8.2 million deaths worldwide, of which 521,000 were attributed to breast cancer.